🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ›‚ Visa Ease + 6.8 -- 40 Guatemala offers a straightforward 90-day tourist permit for many nationalities, which is easily renewable once in-country or via a quick border run.
+πŸ›‚ Visa Ease + 6.8 -- 40 Guatemala offers a straightforward 90-day tourist visa on arrival for many nationalities, but extensions require paperwork.
+Less smooth than top-tier destinations.

 🌍 DIGITAL NOMAD COMMUNITY